jaicab/jaicab.github.io/_posts/2015-06-02-revisiting-sass-theming.md

 ## Problems on CSS theming
 When approaching theming for these websites we found some issues, like:

-- **Inconsistent classes**: Crafted People home owners styling was represented as `homeowner`, `home-owner`, `owner` and `owners`.
+- **Inconsistent classes**: Crafted People home owners' styling was represented as `homeowner`, `home-owner`, `owner` and `owners`.
 This inconsistency slowed down the development process as you need to double check which of those representations was used.
 - **Slightly different colors on same theme**: Even if we had every color on a variable, we ended up using some hardcoded colors that may differ from the consistent color scheme we wanted.
 - **Manteinance**: One of the websites needed a new theme when the project was almost done.
 Creating all these new selectors in the codebase took a tremendous amount of time.